FSGModding/FSG_Mod_Assistant/README.md

 Please open an issue and let me know what.
 If it is specific to a mod, let me know where to get the mod.
 You can also hit CTRL+ALT+D in the app to bring up the debug log - sending that too might be a good idea.

+### Usage with dedicated servers (for active/inactive/unused lists)

+It's beyond the scope of this project to tell you which farm / user is using each mod.
+But, the program also doesn't look at that bit - a mod is either used or not, associated farm ownership is ignored.

+So, if you want to run it against a dedicated server save:

+Option 1 - If you are running the dedicated server locally, just use the scanner on that set of save files / mods.

+Option 2 - Download your savegame folder *and* gameSettings.xml and run it on that.
+Keep in mind to make sure the server has saved out the file recently before you do this.
+Then just run it on that set of files like normal.

+Option 3 - Just grab the savegame folder, and replace one of your unused local saves with it.

+I will not be exploring using the server API to check directly - The amount of complexity this would add overshadows the benefits.
+Nor will I be adding arbitrary save file loading - again, the complexity add is too much.

 ## What it looks like

 ### Configuration Screen, Mods Loaded